 Tulane University Scholars Program, University of Edinburgh, Scotland, 1986-87

 Phi Beta Kappa, 1988

 United States Court of Appeals for the Eleventh Circuit

 United States District Court for the Southern District of Florida

 United States District Court for the Middle District of Florida

-Mr. Hochman has practiced as a trial lawyer for 25 years in South Florida.
-He focuses his attention on commercial litigation, governmental litigation, and appeals.
+Mr. Hochman has practiced as a trial and appellate lawyer for 29 years in South Florida.
+He focuses his attention on commercial litigation and governmental litigation.
 His cases typically involve real estate and land use conflicts, contractual matters, and business disputes.
-Mr. Hochman also represents a variety of governmental entities in litigation concerning employment practices, discrimination, statutory compliance, torts, and civil rights.
+Mr. Hochman also represents a variety of governmental entities in litigation and appeals concerning employment practices, discrimination, statutory compliance, torts, and civil rights.

-He has been designated as a “Top Lawyer” by the South Florida Legal Guide in the areas of commercial and business litigation, and he maintains an AV rating with Martindale-Hubbell.
+He is designated as a “Top Lawyer” by the South Florida Legal Guide in the areas of commercial and business litigation, and he maintains an AV rating with Martindale-Hubbell.